 Are you an American citizen living in Canada?
 It’s never too early to plan for retirement.
-As a US expat, you’ll need to consider additional factors, like if your Canadian pension will be taxable in the US.
+As a US expat, you’ll need to consider additional factors, like the Canadian Pension Table in the US.
 Find out what you need to know now to plan for your financial future.

 Are the Canadian Pensions Taxable in the US?

 Before we get into how the US taxes Canadian pension benefits, let’s review two popular types of retirement accounts in Canada—Old Age Security Benefits and the Canadian Pension Plan—which are both part of the country’s public retirement program.